sssplash6/uzbek-sentiment-analysis/README.md

 - **HuggingFace** — for the Transformers library and model hosting
 - **Uzum Market** — as the source of publicly available review data
-- The broader **multilingual NLP research community** for making xlm-roberta-base openly available
+- The broader **multilingual NLP research community** for making xlm-roberta-base, mBERT, and DistilBERT openly available